How to avoid capital gains tax

 Use tax-advantaged accounts

 An easy and impactful way to reduce your capital gains taxes is to use tax-advantaged accounts.
 Retirement accounts such as 401(k) plans, and individual retirement accounts offer tax-deferred investment.
-You don’t pay income or capital gains taxes at all on the assets in the account.
-You’ll just pay income taxes when you withdraw money from the account.
+You don’t pay income or capital gains taxes on assets while they remain in the account.
+However, you will pay income taxes when you withdraw money from the account.

 Since retirement account funds can grow on a tax-deferred basis, the account balances may grow more than if capital gains taxes were assessed.
-Roth IRAs and Roth 401(k) plans take this one step further — taxes on gains aren’t assessed even when funds are withdrawn in retirement, if certain rules are followed.
+Roth IRAs and Roth 401(k) plans take this one step further; contributions are made on an after-tax basis but taxes on gains aren’t assessed even when funds are withdrawn in retirement if certain rules are followed.

 Consider tax-efficient investment choices